NBA/William D. Revelli Composition Contest

 - Sue Samuels, Furman University (SC)

-- Shanti Simon, University of Oklahoma
+- Shanti Simon, University of Colorado

 Previous Winners of the NBA/William D. Revelli Composition Contest